Bliss-Leavitt torpedo: Design

 Previous torpedoes were driven by radial engines powered by compressed air.
 Leavitt's idea was to use steam turbines to drive the torpedo.
 In 1904 Leavitt designed a new class of torpedoes, manufactured by his employer the E. W. Bliss Company.
 The first model of the inventor's new torpedo was called the Bliss-Leavitt Mark 1.
 The weapon was powered by a single-stage, vertical turbine engine, fueled by alcohol used to heat the air before entering the engine.

 The design was seen as groundbreaking in the armaments race.
 "New, Deadlier Torpedo", headlined The New York Times in a front-page story on the development.
 "Missiles Equipped with Turbine Engines the Navy's Latest Acquisition".
 In the story that followed, the Times noted that "the United States Government is supplying its Navy with a new engine of destruction which will be a deadly step in the evolution of modern warfare. ...
 The new invention is known as the Bliss-Leavitt torpedo."
 The new devices, the newspaper noted, would cost the government $4,000 to $6,000 apiece.

 The design was revolutionary, because of their larger warheads and much longer range, but not without problems.
 The single-stage turbine engine drove a single propeller, which had a tendency to develop unbalanced torque and thus to roll in the water, throwing off its accuracy.
 The manufacturer and its inventor Leavitt corrected the problem in subsequent models of the Bliss-Leavitt torpedo by using a twin-turbine engine driving contra-rotating twin propellers, thus steadying the armament's waterborne trajectory.
 The Bliss-Leavitt Mark 2 and Mark 3 models of the weapon incorporated improvements to the design by Lieutenant Davison.
 Ultimately, the Brooklyn manufacturing company introduced a Bliss-Leavitt Mark 4 model, an 18-inch torpedo used in the torpedo boats and submarines of the era.

 The E. W. Bliss Company had long enjoyed a close relationship with the United States Navy, acting as virtually the sole supplier of torpedoes.
-But an English competitor emerged, Whitehead, and the competition between the two firms subsequently drove torpedo technology forward, resulting in a flurry of new models following the turn of the twentieth century.
+But an English competitor emerged, Robert Whitehead, and the competition between the two firms subsequently drove torpedo technology forward, resulting in a flurry of new models following the turn of the twentieth century.
 In short order the E. W. Bliss Company turned out its Mark 6 model, which used horizontal turbines and could be launched above-water (but with limited range of 2,000 yards).
 A subsequent Mark 7 was the next great leap of technology, utilizing a water spray into the engine's combustion chamber to create a steam-powered torpedo.